Skip to main content

 The field of nutrigenomics explores how specific nutrients can influence gene expression.
 This is particularly relevant to bone health, as various dietary components have been shown to modulate the genetic pathways involved in bone metabolism.
 This goes far beyond the simple provision of mineral building blocks.

 For example, certain polyphenols found in plant-based foods, such as resveratrol from grapes and epigallocatechin gallate (EGCG) from green tea, have been shown in preclinical studies to influence bone cell activity.
-They may exert antioxidant and anti-inflammatory effects that protect osteoblasts from and reduce the inflammatory signaling that drives osteoclastogenesis.
+They may exert antioxidant and anti-inflammatory effects that protect osteoblasts from oxidative stress and reduce the inflammatory signaling that drives osteoclastogenesis.

 Similarly, omega-3 fatty acids, found in fatty fish, can be converted into signaling molecules that have anti-inflammatory properties, potentially dampening the pro-resorptive inflammatory environment that can be exacerbated by estrogen loss.